Last Updated December 2021

 You have the right to direct us to not sell your Personal Information at any time (the “Right to Opt-Out”).
 Users who opt-in to Personal Information sales may opt-out of future sales at any time.

-To exercise the Right to Opt-Out, you (or your authorized representative) may submit a request to us at: CCPA Data Access Request Form.
+To exercise the Right to Opt-Out, you (or your authorized representative) may submit a request to us at: Unsubscribe Request Form.

 Once you make an opt-out request, we will wait at least twelve (12) months before asking you to reauthorize Personal Information sales.
 However, you may change your mind and opt back in to Personal Information sales at any time by contacting Almirall, LLC at the email address or phone number provided in this notice.